 In this stage, the teacher takes the lead by asking students what they’ve learned so far, then presents them with new information to deepen their understanding.

-Perryman shared research from Students’ Civic Online Reasoning, published November 2019, that tested whether students could tell the difference between real and fake sources.
+Perryman shared research from Students’ Civic Online Reasoning, a Stanford History Education Group article published November 2019, that tested whether students could tell the difference between real and fake sources.
 Most students believed the fake sources were valid.
 Two-thirds of the study participants couldn’t even tell the difference between news stories and ads.

 Perryman also mentioned Barbara R. Jasny’s Science magazine article, published in March 2018, about a study that proved robots push fake news and real news at the same speed.